elastic/elastic-serverless-forwarder/docs/README-AWS.md

 At a high level the deployment consists of the following 2 steps:

-1. Add appropriate integrations in Kibana.
+1. Add appropriate integrations in Kibana - open *Management** > **Integrations**, select the **AWS category**, and select and add each integration
-2. Select elastic-serverless-forwarder from AWS SAR (Serverless Application Repository) — provide configuration details and deploy!
+2. Find and select elastic-serverless-forwarder from AWS SAR (Serverless Application Repository) — provide configuration details and deploy!

+Adding integrations from Kibana provides appropriate pre-built dashboards, ingest node configurations, and other assets that help you get the most out of the data you ingest.
+Select **Assets** from the AWS integration and click the **Install AWS Assets** button.
+For more information, see https://docs.elastic.co/en/integrations[Integrations documentation].

 There are several deployment methods available: